LLNL/HPCCEA/2020/DMM/README.md

-Code to acces MSRs are in msrUtil.c
+Code to access MSRs are in msrUtil.c

 Code in msr_safe.h is from LLNL/msr-safe